What is Kubernetes Observability? Key Reasons for Implementing it in Your Organization

 - Jaeger Operator helps deploy Kubernetes and enables deploying and managing Jaeger instances.

 It’s a cloud-native data store based on time series.
-Prometheus is developed with a rich query language for metrics.
+Prometheus is an open-source project from the Cloud Native Computing Foundation developed with a rich query language for metrics.
 Some of its key features include-

 - Runs in Kubernetes, either in stand-alone mode or with a Kubernetes Operator.